 You’ll see your surgeon again about a week after discharge to ensure you’re making a good recovery.

 As with any medical procedure, there are risks.
 The anesthesia may cause an allergic reaction or breathing problems.

 - blood clots

 This surgery usually has a positive outcome, meaning an end to pain, obstruction, and infection.
-However, about 10 to 12 percent of patients who undergo a Meckel’s diverticulectomy develop complications ranging from mild to life-threatening (Medscape, 2011).
-The most common complications are bleeding and infection around the incision site(s) and scarring inside the abdomen.
+The most common complications are bleeding and infection around the incision sites and scarring inside the abdomen.

 A more serious complication is the breakdown of the anastomosis, resulting in an opening in the small intestine, spillage of the contents, and contamination of the abdominal cavity.
 This series of events can lead to peritonitis and sepsis.

-Peritonitis is an inflammation of the peritoneum, the membrane that lines the abdomen.
-Sepsis is a condition in which the body has a severe response to an infection and symptoms of hypotension, low blood pressure, and shock can occur.
+Peritonitis is an inflammation of the peritoneum, which is the membrane that lines the organs of the abdomen that may result from infection.
+Sepsis is a condition in which the body has a severe response to an infection.
+Hypotension, which is low blood pressure, shock, and even death can occur.